eclipse-tractusx/demand-capacity-mgmt/docs/Local Development Install.md

   Admin needs to have a company, even if a dummy one. otherwise you will get lowerCase error on frontend when trying to read company Ids

+  Existing migrations will add 3 users in the database (with corresponding roles and authorizations already configured on keycload DCM real) which you can use in your local setup:

+  - username: dcm_admin; password: test
+  - username: customer; password: test
+  - username: supplier; password: test

 ### Configure postman collection requests!
   Now, using postman, you should be able to login on the token endpoint with the credentials you modified on keycloak!